 America’s top foreign policy goal must be to defend our citizens and our homeland from foreign threats.
 Combating terrorism and preventing future terrorist attacks remain national priorities, and we must oppose the policies of oppressive regimes who threaten the interests of the United States and our allies.
 Governments that empower violent extremists, abuse their own people, or threaten the safety of Americans are of the utmost concern.
 I have always voted to ensure the brave men and women of our Armed Forces have the resources and training necessary to succeed on and off the battlefield.

-Opposing Threats to the United States
+Keeping our Homeland Safe and Opposing Threats to the United States

-I am pleased that our military engagement in Iraq has ended and our presence in Afghanistan is drawing to a close.
+I am also pleased that our military engagement in Iraq has ended and our presence in Afghanistan is drawing to a close.
 Having visited both countries, I have some understanding of the complex and enormous challenges in these regions.
 In Afghanistan, our armed forces have a clear and focused goal: stop the ability of the Taliban to provide a safe haven to al Qaeda, and stop al Qaeda’s use of Afghanistan as a base of operations for terrorist activities.
 I look forward to the day our troops return home safely.

 The United States and its allies must also contend with threats posed by hostile regimes like Iran, North Korea, and Syria.
 I have supported numerous efforts to impose sanctions against rogue states like these for their illegal weapons programs, support of terrorist organizations, and widespread human rights abuses.
 In light of our current fiscal situation, I also believe we must scrutinize all foreign aid to ensure it is only going to the most deserving causes and nations.